He was awarded a University Scholarship to study for a PhD at the

 libraries of highly substituted 2-fluoropyridines and 2-pyridones.

-In January 2003, he was appointed to a lectureship in the department of
+In January 2003, he was appointed to a lectureship in the School of

-group whose work focuses on the use of new synthetic
+group whose work focuses on the development of radionuclide and

 methodology for the synthesis of chiral, biologically active and